Ajax23/PoreAna/docsrc/diffusion_bin.rst

       <div class="col-md-10">
         <div style="text-align: justify; text-justify: inter-word;">

-Diffusion analysis in a pore
+Diffusion Analysis in a pore
 ============================

 The bin diffusion analysis needs the sampled object file using the bin